Leaf-Agriculture/docs/docs/configurations_overview.md

 Custom configurations can be set for individual Leaf Users.
 Configurations set for a Leaf User won't be changed if the API Owner's configurations change.
 However, if individual Leaf User configurations are not set, they will automatically inherit the API Owner's configurations.

-*Currently, configurations are available for:*
+*Currently, configurations are available for the following services:*

 | Service | Available configurations |
 | --- | --- |